Best Free Stock Trading Apps

 Here's what you get with Robinhood:

-However, Robinhood only offers taxable accounts.
-It doesn't support retirement accounts.
+However, Robinhood only offers taxable and retirement accounts.
+It doesn't support college and education savings plans.

 Robinhood Pros and Cons

-If you're a more experienced trader or want to open an IRA, the next app may be a better fit for you.
+If you're a more experienced trader who wants more advanced research, the next app may be a better fit for you.

 Webull: Best for Active Traders

 Just established in 2017, Webull is already one of the most popular trading apps and Robinhood's biggest competitor.
-You can trade stocks, ETFs, options, and cryptos commission-free.
+You can trade stocks, ETFs, and options commission-free.

 Webull has several features that sets it apart:

 Compared to Robinhood, Webull offers more advanced research and technical analysis.
-It also supports IRAs.
 Webull is a good choice for both more serious investors and beginners who want a platform they can grow with.

 Webull Pros and Cons